 - Access your US site like you normally would

-TIP: HOW TO GET A GREAT PAID VPN FOR FREE: If you just need access for a short time, for example for a trip abroad, you can access our top ranked VPN free of charge.
+If you just need access for a short time, for example for a trip abroad, you can access our top ranked VPN free of charge.
 If you sign up for ExpressVPN here, this link includes a 30 day money-back guarantee.
-You will need to pay for the subscription, however you can use the VPN for up to 30 days and cancel for a full refund.
+You will need to pay for the subscription, however, you can use the VPN for up to 30 days and cancel for a full refund.
 It is a ‘no quibbles’ cancellation policy and we are yet to hear of this not being honored.

 People might want to obtain a US IP address for several reasons.
 American residents traveling abroad can use it to watch geo-restricted streaming services like Netflix or Hulu.
-Netflix restricts its catalog depending on where you’ve logged in from so it’s a good choice if you would like to obtain the full range of movies and TV shows.
-That’s similar to how HBO GO and Vudu operates, so a VPN is a good use case for these two options as well.
+Netflix restricts its catalog depending on where you’ve logged in from, so it’s a good choice if you would like to obtain the full range of movies and TV shows.
+That’s similar to how HBO GO and Vudu operate, so a VPN is a good tool for those as well.

 What’s the best VPN to get a US IP address?